 Average Weather in Santa Rosa California, United States

-In Santa Rosa, the temperature typically varies from 37°F to 84°F over the course of the year, and is rarely below 28°F or above 96°F.
+In Santa Rosa, the summers are long, warm, arid, and mostly clear and the winters are short, cold, wet, and partly cloudy.
+Over the course of the year, the temperature typically varies from 37°F to 84°F and is rarely below 28°F or above 96°F.

 The warm season lasts for 4.3 months, from June 2 to October 11, with an average daily high temperature above 78°F. The hottest day of the year is July 4, with an average high of 84°F and low of 52°F.